attackgithub/honey/README.md

     INFO: After running 'honey' into your terminal you need to confirm executing of HUE with this input:
     ('no' to abort executing, 'yes' to execute)

+# How to execute HUE (user)

+    INFO: Do not realy execute it HUE on your computer, it is very dangerous and you will not restore your data!

+> cd honey

+> python honey.py

 # Honey BSD license